-Dr. Keith Sakuda is currently the faculty contact for this program.
-For additional information, Dr. Sakuda may be contacted at ksakuda@hawaii.edu or by phone at (808) 689-2335.
+For students interested in Facilities Management, please contact Dr. Keith Sakuda at ksakuda@hawaii.edu or by phone at (808) 689-2335.

 INFORMATION SECURITY & ASSURANCE (ISA)

 The concentration in Information Security and Assurance (ISA) offers a transfer pathway for students in the Associate in Science (A.S.) in CENT at Honolulu Community College, the Associate in Science (A.S.) in ICS at Leeward Community College or similar programs elsewhere.
 The BAS-ISA program offers the opportunity to earn a baccalaureate degree and to continue for advanced education in Information Security and Assurance.